-In this tutorial, we will lean Operators in PHP.
-Operators are special symbols which tell to PHP processor to do some special operations.
-For example, There is + operator which tells PHP Processor to add two numbers (4+5).
+Operators are special symbols that tell to PHP processor to do some special operations.
+For example, there is a + operator which tells PHP Processor to add two numbers (4+5).
 There are various operators available in PHP and they are divided into some categories.
 List of Categories:

 - Arithmetic Operators